peter-w-hoffman/peter-hoffman/teaching.md

 - Teaching Assistant for Optimization Methods 15.053, February 2023 - June 2023.
   - Led weekly recitations for 50 students in a class taught by Professor James Orlin
-  - Average rating of 6.9 out of 7.0
+  - Received an average rating of 6.9 out of 7.0

  &nbsp;